 What is required for best results?

 Periogen performance requires a patient partnership with dentistry; as our impressive anti-calculus research results were on patients who had been scaled within the previous 6 months.

 When should I use Periogen?

-Periogen should be used daily, prefererably morning and night until results are achieved after which the frequency of use can be moderated to maintain those results.
+Periogen should be used daily, preferably morning and night until results are achieved after which the frequency of use can be moderated to maintain those results.
 Periogen should be used as the last step in your oral care regime.
 Typically, we recommend that you brush, floss, and then rinse or irrigate with Periogen.
 As a guideline, you may eat or drink 30 minutes after using Periogen.

 How long does it take to see results?

 The time required to achieve the desired results can vary with clinical improvement typically seen within 2 to 4 weeks.
 However, it may take as long as 90 days depending on the individual.

 Can I premix Periogen?

 Yes, you may premix the solution and keep it in a sealed container.
 Please be aware that the rinse will become room temperature.
 For some people temperature sensitivity plays a part and Periogen may be more comfortable when mixed with warm water.

 The human body tries to regulate the pH of the mouth between 6.7 to 7.3 (a range that is considered neutral and healthy for all practical purposes).
 The pH range of the average healthy adult mouth is actually between 6.2 to 7.6, depending on an individual's diet and genetics.
 Even a normal blood pH is 7.4.
 Most people tend to drive pH down from slightly alkaline (best case) to acidic (worst case, below 7.0) through poor diet and habits.